publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= UNRELEASED =

+* Added: Add shortcodes for the post content, excerpt and post type in the email notifications, #288

 = [3.0.3] - 2021-01-11 =

 * Fixed: Fix fatal error when "editor" or "author" user roles are missed in the site, #767;